CdecPGL/PlanetaMatchMaker/Documents/server_message_api.md

 # Server Message API

+This is reference about the message API of the server.

+## Message

 Message is fixed size binary data to communicate between server and client.

 There are three types of message.